sqoshi/ynvest-tube-server/README.md

 `( 1call / 1s)`

-When auction expires, set auction to `inactive`
+- changing auction state to inactive

-1. If no one participated in auction, then just change auction state.
+- assign auction to winning user by adding rent to Rent table or passing on none participants
-2. Else add new rent to `rents` table with user as `last_bidder`, reduce user cash by `last_bid_value`, set video to `rented`.
+- charges user wallet

 ### Auctions generator